BenjaminJonahZhang/scapi/doc/source/cpp_beta.rst

 1. Install `git`_
 2. Install the `gcc`_ compiler environment: `gcc`, `make`, `ar`, `ld`, etc.
 3. Install `boost`_ make sure you are installing version 1_60.
-Follow instructions in the link. boost lib should be installed under ~/boost_1_60_0
+Follow instructions in the link. boost lib should be installed under ~/boost_1_60_0.
+Notice - there is no need to build boost - only the src is enough
 4. Install `cryptopp`_
 5. Install `OpenSSL`_